 Why do cats play with their prey?

-• Young cats refine their hunting behavior by watching their mother hunt and going with her on practice hunts.
+• Young cats may have learned this behavior by watching Mama Cat hunt and going with her on practice hunts.

 • An indoor cat who only goes outdoors occasionally may not be skilled enough to kill their prey, but the cat may still toy with the prey by poking at it with their paws.